quanjingchen/BurnIt/README.md

   <li>Allows the user to enter the food/activity items using natural language input.</li>
   <li>Leverages the power of Nutritionix NLP API to calculate the calorie intake/outtake of the user's meals.</li>
   <li>Displays the calorie content of each food/activity item in a meal using a pie chart.</li>
-  <li>Allows users to quickly and easily understand the proportion of calories contributed by each food/activity item in their meal.</li>
+  <li>Allows users to quickly and easily understand the proportion of calories contributed by each food/activity item with the pie charts.</li>
 </ul>